Stratford Padel Club operates the www.stratfordpadelclub.org website, which provides the SERVICE.

 Payments and Delivery

-Bookings for matches and courts require payment by card or using a pre-paid voucher and are effective as soon as the payment is received.
+Bookings for matches and courts require payment by card on the app or the website.
 At the point of payment, you have the opportunity to check date and time of booking.
-For all bookings, you will receive a confirmation email.
-Non member packages of up to 6 matches need to be used within 3 months from the date of purchase.
-Non member packages of more than 6 matches need to be used within 6 months from the time of purchase.
+For all bookings, you can see confirmation on the app.

 Stratford Padel Club accepts credit and debit card payments without capturing or storing card information.
 Payment information is collected by our secure payment providers.